 Imageway supports multiple technologies to allow secure encrypted sending and receiving of email.
 To talk to our mail system to send and retrieve email you usually have two options.
 Option one is using our webmail.
 Option two is using a 3rd party email client such as Outlook, Mac Mail, or Thunderbird.
 If you use our webmail, your connection to our mail system is encrypted using a secure web browser connection (HTTPS) automatically.
-If you use a 3rd party email client, you must tell your client to use IMAP(S), POP(S), and SMTP(S), where “S” is secure.
+If you use a 3rd party email client, you must tell your client to use IMAP(S), POP(S), and SMTP(S), where “S” is an SSL connection.
 You can find instructions on your domain’s email message center web page on setting up various email clients for a secure connection.

 To ensure outgoing email to another domain is sent securely you have two options: